The Texan (1930 film): Plot

 A young bandit called the Llano Kid is wanted by the law and has a price on his head.
 After seeing the local blacksmith, John Brown, a highly religious man who fancies himself a sheriff, the Kid gets into a poker game during which he notices a young gambler cheating, confronts him, and is forced to kill him in self-defense.
 The Kid is then pursued by Sheriff Brown and is almost apprehended, but is able to get the draw on the zealous lawman.
 As the Kid leaps into the saddle, Brown pledges, "God will deliver you into my hands."

 Later aboard a train, the Kid meets an unscrupulous lawyer named Thacker, who convinces him to pose as the son of Señora Ibarra, a wealthy South American widow whose son Enrique disappeared 15 years earlier.
 Having set himself up as the widow's agent hired to find the lost son, Thacker plans to return with her "son" and swindle the widow out of her gold.
 Soon, the two men set sail aboard a schooner to South America, where they arrive at Señora Ibarra's family hacienda in a little seaport town of Buenas Tierras.
 With his basic Spanish-language skills, new sideburns, and tattooed hand (similar to Enrique's), the Kid is able to pass himself off as Enrique.

-Their plans are disrupted, however, when the Kid meets and falls in love with his lovely "niece" Consuelo.
+Their plans are disrupted, however, when the Kid meets and falls in love with his lovely cousin Consuelo.
 Softened by Señora Ibarra's affection for him and his newfound love, he begins to have second thoughts about the scheme.
 When the Kid learns that Señora Ibarra's son was, in fact, the man he shot in self-defense, he calls off his deal with Thacker.
 Angered by this turn of events, Thacker organizes a gang to steal the gold outright.

 Meanwhile, Sheriff Brown arrives at Buenas Tierras, having finally tracked down the Llano Kid, who has been "delivered into his hands".
 He waits until nightfall before making the arrest.
 During the ensuing gunfight, the Kid is wounded and Thacker is killed.
 Afterwards, Brown has a change of heart after seeing the Kid's true character and courage.
 The sheriff agrees to keep the Kid's identity secret so Enrique can continue his life with his new family.